improvedk/improve.dk/source/_posts/using-fiddler-to-automatically-download-streamed-mp3s/using-fiddler-to-automatically-download-streamed-mp3s.md

 The first line identifies the requests that are for MP3 files.
 Depending on where you're streaming from, you'll obviously need to change this line to match your specific requirements.

 Once an MP3 response has been detected, we save the file using a GUID as the name.
-If TagLib Sharp detects a song title, the file is renamed in the “AlbumArtists – Title.mp3” form.
+If TagLib Sharp detects a song title, the file is renamed in the "AlbumArtists – Title.mp3" form.
 If no title is present, we just let the file stay with the GUID name for manual renaming later on.

 Save the CustomRules.js file and Fiddler will automatically pick up on the changes and start saving those precious MP3s!